JoshATM/Constructing-a-CPU/README.md

 #

 Although I have some earlier versions and some later versions, I don't plan on changing anything after 22/04/2025 but you never know what's going to happen.
 Also Images are from different times as some are through development and some are after.
+Images may not be great quality because I took them on my phone, then put them on my pc to then take a screenshot and then to paste into github as they weren't appearing and I suspect it was because they were too big in file size.

 #